Black Mafia Family: Operation Motor City Mafia

 On November 5, 2004, Jeffrey Leahr was pulled over with his girlfriend on I-75 in Atlanta due to the wiretaps.
 In the back seat was a duffel bag containing 10 kilograms of cocaine.
 They were released later that day in an attempt by HIDTA to gather more information in regards to their supplier and the organization using wiretaps.
 McCree and Leahr, facing a large debt to BMF for the lost cocaine, went on the run.
-When picked up June 8, 2005, Unknown signed a confidential-source agreement and described his role in BMF, naming Demetrius Flenory as the source of the cocaine.
+When picked up on June 8, 2005, Unknown signed a confidential-source agreement and described his role in BMF, naming Demetrius Flenory as the source of the cocaine.
 Chad "J-Bo" Brown, supplied him with cocaine on behalf of Demetrius.
 These events and a number of others formed the backbone of the government's case.
 During trial, the government's star witness was William "Doc" Marshall.

-Testimony given during various trials say the Flenory organization operated as follows: BMF operated five stash houses in the Atlanta area.
+Testimony given during various trials indicated the Flenory organization operated as follows: BMF operated five stash houses in the Atlanta area.
 Approximately every 10 days, vehicles would arrive with 100–150 kilograms of cocaine packed in secret compartments.
 Workers at the stash houses were paid to unload the drugs and store them.
 Customers who ordered would call in and say they had their vehicle ready – meaning a transportation vehicle to put the narcotics in.
-Depending on the size of their order, they were directed to a particular stash house where they would pull in, go inside, hand over money in $5,000 bundles.
+Depending on the size of their order, they were directed to a particular stash house where they would pull in, go inside, and hand over money in $5,000 bundles.
 The cocaine was usually sold at $20,000 per kilogram.
 The same vehicles would then be filled with cash (the proceeds from drug sales) to be sent back to the Mexican sources of supply.
 Workers inside the stash houses had certain duties, such as counting bulk amounts of cash, usually in the millions.
 Other people were packaging the cocaine for customers.
 BMF also received drugs through large containers at the airport containing 100–150 kilograms of cocaine, which they picked up and delivered to stash houses.